rogerthat-0420/Y86-64-Processor/README.md

 # Y86-64-Processor
 A Y86-64 processor implemented using Verilog that is capable of running Y86-64 instructions.
+This repository contains both a sequential model as well as a 5 stage pipelined model.

 ## Contents
 The contents of the repository are as follows: -